 There will be plenty of time for you to ask any questions you might have about coming to CIID.

 Depending on your citizenship, participants may require a visa.
 If this applies to you, you will need a valid passport.
-The processing time varies from country to country.
+The processing time and documentation requirements vary from country to country.
 More information will be provided if you are offered a place on the IDP.